2raj2raj/bitcoin-educational-content/courses/pos305/en.md

 #### Block explorers

 BTCPay Server, as standard, comes with mempool.space as its Block explorer for transactions.
-When BTCPay Server generates a new invoice, and there is a transaction tied to it, the store owner can click to open the transaction; BTCPay Server will standard point towards mempool.space as a block explorer; a server Administrator may change this to his preference.
+When BTCPay Server generates a new invoice and a transaction is tied to it, the store owner can click to open the transaction.
+BTCPay Server will, by default, point towards mempool.space as a block explorer; however, a server Administrator may change this to their preferred option.

 ![image](assets/en/81.webp)

 ### Services

-The BTCPay Server settings: Services tab is an overview of components your BTCPay Server uses.
+The "BTCPay Server settings: Services" tab is an overview of the components your BTCPay Server uses.
 The services your BTCPay Server exposes might vary depending on the deployment method.

 A BTCPay Server Administrator can click on the “See information “behind each service to open it and set specific settings.